 (2) An opinion of the data sharing-agreement by the Data Protection Commission must be published before the date of commencement of the agreement and made available to any Oireachtas committee on request.".

-This relates to an issue of transparency.
-My concern is that currently line 6 states that the formal requirement in a data-sharing agreement is simply that it must be in writing.
-It certainly cannot exist in thought alone and, therefore, the requirement that it be in writing is good and clear but we need more than that.
+This amendment relates to an issue of transparency.
+My concern is that currently line 6 states the formal requirement in a data-sharing agreement is simply that it must be in writing.
+It certainly cannot exist in thought alone and, therefore, the requirement that it be in writing is good and clear, but we need more than that.
 I am sure it is probably the intention, but the data-sharing agreement should not only be written but also published.
 The question then arises as to where it should be published, accessed and shareable.
 The proposals I make in these amendments are that it could be published and made available to any Oireachtas committee on request.
 For example, if a committee is dealing with local government and sport, a data-sharing agreement might be implied and the relevant committee should be able to access it.
 If there was a data-sharing agreement between an educational body and another body, the relevant committee would be able to access it and it would be made available.

 Amendment No. 26 has the same intent.
 It is a simple amendment relating to the publication of data-sharing agreements, but I am also happy if the Minister of State has another way to address that issue.

 During the early stages of the drafting of the Bill, officials in my Department had extensive engagement with the Data Protection Commission.
 My office took the view that it would not be appropriate for it to have a role in scrutinising at that point.
-I have no difficulty accepting amendment No. 26.
-I draw attention to section 60(2), which states that the Minister shall cause copies of the documents received by him or under subsection (1) to be laid before each House of the Oireachtas and to be sent to the board.
+I have no difficulty in accepting amendment No. 26.
+I draw attention to section 60(2), which states the Minister shall cause copies of the documents received by him or under subsection (1) to be laid before each House of the Oireachtas and to be sent to the board.
 It is already catered for, but I do not see a difficulty in accepting the amendment as it is proposed.

 I move amendment No. 26: